30-Second Overview

 Spatial Planning

-- Cultural Facilities: Taipei Cultural Creative Building, multi-function performance hall
+- Cultural Facilities: Taipei Cultural and Creative Building, multi-purpose performance hall

-- Public Spaces: Ecological landscape pond, historic building complex
+- Public Spaces: Ecological landscape pond, historic building cluster

 Pier-2 Art Center